adamsilver/fdpb/02-a-checkout-flow.md

 CheckboxCollapser.prototype.check = function() {
   if(this.checkbox.checked) {
     this.element.hide();
-    this.element.attr('aria-hidden', 'true');
   } else {
     this.element.show();
-    this.element.attr('aria-hidden', 'false');
   }
 };
 ```

 The container is hidden with CSS by toggling the display property between `block` and `none`.
-Screen readers are catered for by toggling the `aria-hidden` attribute between `true` and `false`.

 ## 7. Review Page